sbslee/streamlit-openai/README.md

 ## Chat History

 You can save chat history to let users resume conversations across sessions.
 Use the `Chat` class’s `save` method to save history as a ZIP file.
-Currently, only text is saved -- other file types (e.g., images) are not supported.
 Example:

 ```python
 import streamlit as st